MicrosoftDocs/SupportArticles-docs/support/mem/intune/mismatch-error-configuration-value-ampersand.md

 ms.date: 05/13/2020
 ms.prod-support-area-path: iOS app configuration profiles
 ---
-# Mismatch between the value type and the configuration value when configuration value has an ampersand
+# Mismatch between the value type and the configuration value error when configuration value has an ampersand

 This article provides the methods to solve the mismatch error that occurs if the configuration value has an ampersand in Microsoft Intune.